mhmakshanoff/jumpcloud/README.md

 ## System Specifications

 - MacOS Big Sur Version 11.3
-- Homebrew (recommended)
+- Homebrew *(recommended)*
   - Instructions for installing Homebrew can be found at this [link](https://brew.sh/)
-- Python
+- Python :snake:
- - (recommended) Latest Python can be installed via Homebrew as a formula (brew install python)
+  - *(recommended)* Latest Python can be installed via Homebrew as a formula (brew install python)
   - Python binaries can be downloaded at this [link](https://www.python.org/downloads/)

 ## Installation